ksvan/node-red-contrib-komfovent/README.md

 	{ error: false, result: 'auto', unit: 192.168.x.x }
 	{ error: true, result: 'Unsupported mode', unit: 192.168.x.x }

+Note that the returned mode is what was passed to the node, not an actual return from the C6 controller confirming mode.
+Fetch updated mode to verify this.
 Result can also be stringified error object from Request.post, on errors not handled specifically by this node.

 ## KomfoventNodeGet (get data)